Bukit Batok: Public service and utility

-Bukit Batok has 1 fire station located at 80 Bukit Batok Rd, Singapore 658072.
+Bukit Batok has one fire station located at 80 Bukit Batok Rd, Singapore 658072.
 The HDB Branch is located at Bukit Batok Central.

 Education

-As of 2023, this area has a total of six primary schools and six secondary schools.
-These include Princess Elizabeth Primary School, Keming Primary School, Lianhua Primary School, St. Anthony’s Primary School, Bukit View Primary School, Bukit View Secondary School, Bukit Batok Secondary School, Yusof Ishak Secondary School, Hillgrove Secondary School, Dunearn Secondary School and more.
+As of 2023, this area has a total of six primary schools and five secondary schools.
+These include Princess Elizabeth Primary School, Keming Primary School, Lianhua Primary School, St. Anthony's Primary School, Bukit View Primary School, Bukit View Secondary School, Bukit Batok Secondary School, Hillgrove Secondary School, Dunearn Secondary School.
+Yusof Ishak Secondary School relocated from Bukit Batok to its Punggol campus in 2022.

 Millennia Institute, formed from the merger of Jurong Institute and Outram Institute, moved to its new campus off Bukit Batok West Avenue 3 in January 2007.
 Bukit Batok is also home to Singapore Hotel and Tourism Education Centre (SHATEC).

 Recreation

 The Bukit Batok swimming complex is located off East Avenue 6.
 There are many parks in the neighborhood, including the Bukit Batok Town Park and the Bukit Batok Nature Park.

 The CDANS Bukit Batok Country Club, for reservist members of the Civil Defence forces and their families, was opened in 1998.
 It offers a golf driving range, swimming pool, bowling alley and sports facilities for relatively affordable prices.

 The Civil Service Club Bukit Batok Clubhouse offers swimming, bowling and related recreational facilities to civil servants, their families and the public.
 It is located near Bukit Batok Town Centre and was opened on 1 March 2006.